-Description: This credit is available for active duty members of the Georgia National insurance policy.

-Guard and Air National Guard on active duty for more than 90 consecutive days and who purchase qualified life insurance through the Services' Group Life Insurance program administered by the U.S. Department of Veterans Affairs.
-The credit amount is equal to the cost of the premiums of the life expenses related to the care of children and dependents.
+Description: This credit is available for active duty members of the Georgia National consecutive days and who purchase qualified life insurance through the Services' Group Life Insurance program administered by the U.S. Department of Veterans Affairs.
+The credit amount is equal to the cost of the premiums of the life insurance policy.